SynixeContractors/MissionTemplate/README.md

 3. Place an empty marker at the location you want players to respawn, found under `Markers > Icons > System > Empty`
 4. Open the attributes of the marker.
 5. Set the Variable Name to `respawn`

+### Setup Shops

+As per the PMC system, you'll need to set up shops for players to manage their inventories.

+1. Build the Base.
+2. Add three shop objects of any kind, prefferably some kind of crate or box.
+3. Right click on one of the units, select `Attributes`
+4. Change the `VariableName` to `shop1`, `shop2` and `shop3` for each one of them.

 ## File Setup